mrazjava/booklink/README.md

 Work is done on a `feature/*` or `bug/*` branch.
 Push to such branch triggers unit tests only.
 These branches are merged to `develop`.

+* Direct commits to `develop` should be avoided.

-Merge to `develop` triggers a release CI pipeline which:
+Merge to `develop` triggers CI pipeline which:

 * runs a full test suite (unit/integration)
-* builds latest **snapshot** docker image(s) based on project source which triggered commit
+* builds latest **snapshot** docker image tagged as `:develop` and pushes it to [dockerhub](https://hub.docker.com/search?q=mrazjava%2Fbooklink&type=image) only
-* pushes snapshot images to dockerhub: [`booklink-backend:develop`](https://hub.docker.com/repository/docker/mrazjava/booklink-backend) & [`booklink-frontend-vue:develop`](https://hub.docker.com/repository/docker/mrazjava/booklink-frontend-vue)
-* sandbox `stg` will immediately use these new images on next run
+* sandbox `stg` will immediately use the new dockerhub image on next run

-Release is made by merging `develop` into `master`.

-* Direct commits to `develop` should be avoided.
+When staged changes are ready for general QA, merge from `develop` into `master` occurs.

 * Direct commits to `master` should never happen except for hotfixes.
-If hotfix is applied to master, it is immediately backported to develop.
+If hotfix is applied to `master`, it is immediately backported to `develop`.

 Merge to `master` triggers release CI pipeline which:

 * builds application from `master` sources
-* builds latest **release** docker image(s) based on project source which triggered commit
-* pushes candidate release images to dockerhub: [`booklink-backend:master`](https://hub.docker.com/repository/docker/mrazjava/booklink-backend) & [`booklink-frontend-vue:master`](https://hub.docker.com/repository/docker/mrazjava/booklink-frontend-vue)
-* pushes same dockerhub image copies, tagged as `master` to aws ecr
+* builds latest **release** docker image tagged as `:master` and pushes it to [dockerhub](https://hub.docker.com/search?q=mrazjava%2Fbooklink&type=image) and Amazon ECR
-* AWS `pre` release environment will be automatically re-deployed using `master` image just pushed
+* AWS `pre` release environment is automatically re-deployed using the `master` image just pushed
-* sandbox `pre` will immediately use these new images on next run
+* sandbox `pre` will immediately use the new dockerhub image on next run

+Github [release](https://help.github.com/en/github/administering-a-repository/about-releases) triggers CI pipeline which:

+ * builds the finalized version of application
+ * builds the finalized docker image tagged with a version defined in the release (eg: `v0.1.0`)
+ * pushes the finalized release docker image to dockerhub
+ * pushes the finalized release docker image to amazon ecr
+ * IS NOT deployed automatically, however, it will be immediately available via `sandbox`

+While technically release could be made off any branch, it is always done off `master`.
+Version is always prefixed with a `v` just as github and versioning semantics suggest.

 ## Versioning
 Versions are bumped up manually, in `develop`, immediately after tagging `master` branch: